Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Methods

 Our approach is an example of multifidelity machine learning, which leverages data spanning multiple levels of deviation from the true system of interest.
 While high-fidelity data is more accurate, low-fidelity data is more abundant or less computationally expensive to generate.
 Multifidelity learning, by utilizing both types of data, aims to strike a more favorable balance between accuracy and generalizability than is possible with either type of data alone for a fixed data generation budget.
 In particular, this is how our method is able to achieve such noteworthy efficiency gains; although a large number of training samples may be needed for generalization to unseen inputs, a large proportion of these samples can be generated very quickly.

 A fundamental assumption underlying multifidelity learning is that the low-fidelity data, while less accurate than the high-fidelity data, still contains valuable information that can help the model learn the desired input-output mapping.
 A similar intuition underlies transfer learning, which operates on the premise that the learning performed for one modeling task is still valuable when applied to a new task.
-Alternative approaches to multifidelity learning, for example explicitly estimating the correlation between high- and low-fidelity data and embedding this into the model \cite{chen_feature-adjacent_2024}, have also proven succesful.
+Alternative approaches to multifidelity learning, for example explicitly estimating the correlation between high- and low-fidelity data and embedding this into the model \cite{chen_feature-adjacent_2024}, have also proven successful.
 In the present work, the natural alignment between multifidelity learning and transfer learning motivates our use of transfer learning to implement our multifidelity approach.

-In the following sections, we briefly describe our model architecture and transfer learning strategy, as well as the computational test problem, data generation process, and computational resources we used to generate our results.
+In the remainder of this section, we briefly describe our model architecture and transfer learning strategy, as well as the computational test problem, data generation process, and computational resources we used to generate our results.